 Faculty: Pat LaFontaine, VP of Hockey Development, NHL and John Engh, Executive Director, NAYS

 Youth Sports Development: What Works!
 A Panel Perspective

 Many organizations, including national governing bodies and national non-profits focused on youth sports believe that youth sports development works!
-Clay Walker, executive director of the National Fitness Foundation will moderate this session that explores some new initiatives that are part of the current administration’s National Youth Sports Strategy.
-Panelists will represent a wide array of youth sports organizations.
+Clay Walker, executive director of the National Fitness Foundation, will moderate this session that explores some new initiatives that are part of the current administration’s National Youth Sports Strategy.
+Panelists represent a wide array of youth sports organizations.

 Confidence is a Game Changer for Leaders